jstoldi/bike/README.md

 # Bike

   Organize your classes in namespaces, extend or mix them.
-Bike helps you keep your project in order.
+Bike helps you keep your project clear and in order.

   This module can be used with `node` or in the `browser`.